aleen42/PersonalWiki/Programming/JavaScript/object/object.md

 const object = new Object(); /** class */
 ```

-Except that, `Object` has also provided us an method named `create()` to build an object:
+Except that, `Object` has also provided us a method named `create()` to build an object:

 ```js
 const object = Object.create();
 ```

-When it comes to how to define properties (a.k.a keys) for objects, there are several ways we should know:
+When it comes to how to define properties (aka keys) for objects, there are several ways we should know:

 - Setup Duration
 - Dotted/Array-like Assignment